-Residents living in most Columbia Housing owned and operated residence halls and Brownstones have access to their rooms/suites encoded on their Columbia University ID (CUID) cards.
+Residents living in most Columbia Housing owned and operated residence halls and brownstones have access to their rooms/suites encoded on their Columbia University ID (CUID) cards.
 Residents of Woodbridge and Hartley Halls are given a hard key.

 Keys and Locks

-Additionally, the duplication of keys by anyone other than University-authorized personnel is prohibited.
+Additionally, the duplication of keys or cards by anyone other than University-authorized personnel is prohibited.
 For security purposes, residents must carry their room and/or suite keys with them at all times.
 Furthermore, residents must not leave their keys in the room or suite door locks, or other locations outside of their room or suite for the purpose of re-entry.

-Residents with electronic locks (i.e., CUID access) can program their room doors to remain unlocked within their suites using passage mode.
+Residents with electronic locks (i.e., CUID access) can set their room doors to remain unlocked within their suites using passage mode.
 However, passage mode cannot be enabled for doors that open to resident hall corridors.
 Be mindful that personal belongings will be easily accessible to anyone in the suite when passage mode is enabled.

 Locations where passage mode can be enabled: